Academic Advisor: Peter Rostovsky

-Much of Rich’s work explores an ongoing path for self-actualization.
+Much of Rich’s work explores his immediate surroundings at their relationship to the self.
 A deeper look into his own history, the area he calls home and those closest to him lay a framework for further exploration outside of the familiar.
 Through a multifaceted approach, Rich documents his growth as both an artist and person.
 He not only challenges who he is and what he has come to know, but how to represent those around him.
 Where it was once customary for the artist to depict the subject, Rich prefers to have the subject become the artist.
 For him, the art becomes more about the biographical process and facilitating the subjects’ creative expression.
 The blurring of the artist/subject definition brings a fresh and more personal tone to the final work of art where the defining art itself becomes questioned.

 Is Figure Painting A lost Form of Art